dgsasha/qualia-gtk-theme/README.md

 ```
 sudo mount --bind --mkdir ~/.config/gtk-4.0 ~/snap/SNAP-NAME/current/.config/gtk-4.0
 ```
-For this to persist after reboot, you need to add the following line to /etc/fstab.
+For this to persist after reboot, you need to add the following line to /etc/fstab for each Snap.
 Replace `USERNAME` and `SNAP-NAME` with the correct information.
 ```
 /home/USERNAME/.config/gtk-4.0  /home/USERNAME/snap/SNAP-NAME/current/.config/gtk-4.0  none  bind  0  0
 ```